abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 ### Task 2 – Verify how the global Office download setting affects installing Microsoft 365 Apps for enterprise

 Microsoft 365 includes a global Office download setting that controls the downloading of mobile and desktop apps for all users.
 Holly is now going to test whether users can be prohibited from downloading Microsoft 365 Apps for enterprise if an admin turns off this setting.
 In this test, Holly will once again use Laura Atkins as her test case.
 However, since you just proved in the prior task that Laura can't install Microsoft 365 Apps for enterprise without a proper license, you must first assign her a license.

-**License Note:** If you recall from the earlier lab exercise when you created Holly Dickson's Microsoft 365 account, there were no available Microsoft 365 Business Premium or Enterprise Mobility + Security E5 licenses available.
-As such, you had to first unassign one of each license from an existing user so that you could assign them to Holly.
-The same situation exists here with Laura.
-You must first unassign one of each license from an existing user so that you can assign them to Laura.

 1. Switch back to **LON-CL1**.
 In your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson, Adatum’s Microsoft 365 Administrator.